Coding-Club-JNTUHCEH/CC_coding_practice/README.md

 - wrote code to display leaderboard ( backend & frontend )
 - Wrote code user can edit profile ( including password )
 - add code to hide already solved problems by user
+- add code to check and add recently submitted problems to solved_problems
 - improved UI of dasboard
+- added error pages
+- added forgot password feature

 **Things to do:**

 - Improve design of Profile view ( for now it's basic)
-- add code to check and add recently submitted problems to solved_problems
-- add forgot password feature
+- create a new email account to send forgot password link
-- add error pages
 - need display proper errors for invalid users ( for now it redirects to hello world )
 - JavaScript should be added for friendly user interface ( making it dynamic )
 - design of Leaderboard

 **Final Touch**
 - design Front End more beautiful